 Every single one of your employees needs to have a solid understanding of what KPIs they’re accountable for and the range of actions they can take to achieve them.
 Many managers fail to create this critical form of stability by assuming that their employees know what they should do.
 However, in a Gallup survey, only about half of employees reported that they fully understand what’s expected of them at work.

-Lack of role clarity hinders strategic agility since employees work on a variety of tasks without understanding what they’re supposed to achieve.
+Lack of role clarity hinders strategic agility since employees work on a variety of tasks without an understanding what they’re supposed to achieve.